MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex2_Mitigate_Attacks.md

 In this task, you will confirm that the device is onboarded successfully and create a test alert.

-1. If you are not already at the Microsoft 365 Defender portal in your Microsoft Edge browser, go to (https://security.microsoft.com) and login as Admin for your tenant.
+1. If you are not already at the Microsoft Defender XDR portal in your Microsoft Edge browser, go to (https://security.microsoft.com) and login as Admin for your tenant.

 1. In the left-hand menu, under the **Assets** area, select **Devices**.
 Please wait until WIN1 appears in the Devices page before you continue.
 Otherwise, you might need to repeat this task to see the alerts that will be generated later.